DeadSwitch404/DeadSwitch404/README.md

 ## Silent but Strong

-Remember, **DeadSwitch** doesn't thrive on noise—it thrives on action.
+Remember, **DeadSwitch** doesn't thrive on noise-it thrives on action.
 While others shout their intentions from the rooftops, we build quietly, act decisively, and fade into the shadows, leaving only a digital mark on those who cross us.

 Stay silent.
 Stay strong.
 Stay protected.